stendler/grub-fde/README.md

 You could even use the container environment to checkout and build other grub versions (without necessarily rebuilding the container).

+## Testing changes to the grub.cfg template

+To quickly test changes to the grub.cfg template, you can use the test-vm.env and the `./test-vm` command.
+It will use the `test-luks.qcow2` as the disk with a luks encrypted partition and chainloading a custom grub that prints success.
+The password is `1234`.
+This avoids qemu having to access your real with long decryption time and potential issues with booting an already running system.

+#### How the test-luks.qcow2 was created

+The image was created with `qemu-img create -f qcow2 test-luks.qcow2 10M`.
+Then mounted as a disk in virt-manager, booting from a live-system iso to create a gpt and unformatted partition in gparted.
+The LUKS partition was also created while in the live system:
+`cryptsetup luksFormat --pbkdf=pbkdf2 --pbkdf-force-iterations=10000 --luks2-keyslots-size=1M --luks2-metadata-size=2M`
+- pbkdf2 is currently required for grub decrypt support.
+The newer argon2 in luks2 is not yet supported in grub.
+- a low iteraion count to allow faster decrypt for the test image - please use proper values for actual production use
+- size limits to fit into a relatively small image Created an ext4 partition in the luks volume.

+The efi to chainload was created with `grub-mkimage --config "test-success.cfg" --output test-success.efi --format x86_64-efi --prefix /boot/grub halt sleep echo`.
+And inserted into the image with `guestfish -a test-luks.qcow2`; running
+- `run`
+- `luks-open /dev/vda1 luks`
+- `mount /dev/mapper/luks /`
+- `mkdir-p /boot/grub/x86_64-efi`
+- `copy-in test-success.efi /`
+- `mv /test-success.efi /boot/grub/x86_64-efi/grub.efi`

 ## Troubleshooting

 The grub modules defined in `build` are suitable for my setup.
 They may not be enough on your machine.